24wenjie-li/FDIWN/README.md

 ## Performance

-Our MSRN is trained on RGB, but as in previous work, we only reported PSNR/SSIM on the Y channel.
+Our FDIWN is trained on RGB, but as in previous work, we only reported PSNR/SSIM on the Y channel.

-We use  the file  ''Test/Evaluate_PSNR_SSIM'' for test.
+We use  the file  ''...FDIWN_TestCode/Evaluate_PSNR_SSIM'' for test.

 Model|Scale|Set5|Set14|B100|Urban100|Manga109
 --|:--:|:--:|:--:|:--:|:--:|:--: